quintesse/PlayoVR/README.md

 ### Properties:

  - **On change only** : By default this setting is enabled which means that values will only be sent to the other clients when they have actually changed.
 When disabled updates will always be sent on each network "tick".
+ - **Own Additional Photonviews** : This can contain a list of additional `PhotonView` scripts that should change ownership when the player grabs the current object.
+This is useful for complex objects like for instance a door where the user might grab a door knob but the script for syncing the movement of the door is on the door, not the knob.

 ### Requirements/suggestions: